If you cause any damage to a car while you're borrowing it, report it through the Help Centre as soon as possible.

 - the odometer reading of the car you're driving

-Report the incident (along with the other party's details you've collected, if relevant) through the Help Centre as soon as possible.
+If you haven’t already, call us on (02) 8035 8000 so we can let you know what to do next.
+We’ll ask you to report the incident (along with the other party's details you've collected, if relevant) through the Help Centre, as soon as possible.

 If the accident was minor and the car is safe to drive, you can continue your journey.

-Otherwise, call us so that we can arrange to have the car towed.
+Otherwise, call us right away so that we can arrange to have the car towed.

 Car Next Door's Damage Policy